Hot pot delights: Shabu Shabu and Sukiyaki

 Shabu Shabu pot with typical ingredients

-Around the end of the 1800s, eating meat became popular in Japan.
-It was considered a high-end and modern type of food.
-Nowadays, the famous Japanese ‘wagyu’ meats are considered some of the absolute best worldwide.
-This exquisitely marbled, melt-in-the-mouth meat can be enjoyed in various ways, including via the beloved (especially in winter) hotpot dishes ‘Shabu Shabu’ and ‘Sukiyaki’.
+Toward the end of the 1800s, eating meat became very popular in Japan.
+It was considered high-end and modern.
+Japanese ‘wagyu’ beef is considered by some as the best worldwide.
+This exquisitely marbled, melt-in-the-mouth meat can be enjoyed in a variety of ways, such as in hot pot dishes like shabu shabu and sukiyaki.

 Marbled meat being dipped in shabu shabu broth

-Shabu Shabu is a type of hotpot with typically a clear, subtly flavored broth.
-It will usually include vegetables, tofu, and shirataki noodles (a type of gelatinous, thin, glassy noodles made of ‘konjac yam’).
-The meat, whether it is or isn’t wagyu (or sometimes pork), is cut into paper-thin slices and is brought out on the side.
-One then dips the meat into the boiling broth for a few seconds to (partially) cook it, whereupon it is to be dipped in a flavourful sauce of choice, such as a citrusy ‘ponzu’ sauce, before eating.
+Shabu shabu is a type of hot pot that typically comes with a clear, subtly flavoured broth, similar to meat fondue in Europe.
+It usually includes vegetables, tofu, and shirataki noodles (a type of gelatinous, thin, glassy noodles made of ‘konjac yam’).
+The meat, whether wagyu or pork, is cut into paper-thin slices and is brought out on the side.
+One then dips the meat into the boiling broth for a few seconds to partially cook it.
+It is then dipped in a flavoursome sauce, such as a citrusy ponzu sauce, before eating.
 Shabu shabu is somewhat reminiscent of the European style fondue.

 Sukiyaki with egg on the side

-Sukiyaki is similar to Shabu Shabu, as it is also cooked in a hotpot and uses similar ingredients like tofu and vegetables.
-The main differences however, are the cooking style and broth.
+Sukiyaki is similar to shabu shabu, as it is also cooked in a hot pot and uses similar ingredients like tofu and vegetables.
+The main differences however, are the cooking style and the broth.
 The broth is called ‘warishita’, and is a mixture of soy sauce, mirin and sugar (with the possible addition of sake and dashi stock).
-The cooking depends on the style: Kansai area style or Kanto area style.
-With the Kansai style, the meat is partially cooked first, then topped with warishita to finish the cooking process, and lastly the other ingredients are added to the dish.
-Is it cooked in the Kanto style, then all the ingredients will be added and simmered together simultaneously.
-The dipping sauce for the meat for either style of sukiyaki is not so much a sauce, but a beaten fresh raw egg, which is said to enhance the inherent flavour and richness of the beef.
-These days, sukiyaki can also include such ingredients as chicken, fish or udon noodles.
+The cooking method depends on the style: the Kansai style or the Kanto style.
+With the Kansai style, the meat is partially cooked first, then topped with warishita to finish the cooking process, and the other ingredients are added at the end.
+If it is cooked in the Kanto style, then all the ingredients are added and simmered together.
+The dipping sauce for the meat for either style of sukiyaki is not so much a sauce, but a beaten fresh raw egg, which is said to enhance the flavour and richness of the beef.
+These days, sukiyaki can also include ingredients such as chicken, fish or udon noodles.